Last updated 9th April 2020

 You may also want to source materials yourself, as this cost is usually included in your final bill.
 Don’t be pressured into buying on the spot, get a written quote including everything you need and come back once you have compared with other prices.
 That being said, the tradesman fitting the bathroom suite will have access to trade prices, so check with them if they can get the suite you need even cheaper.

 Before your new bathroom can be installed, you need to make sure all your old furnishings are removed.
-This includes ripping out the tiles, plumbing, electrics, and more which can take up to a week to complete.
-A full bathroom removal will cost around £300 to £500, which includes gutting and waste disposal.
+This includes ripping out the tiles, plumbing, electrics, and more which can take up a couple of days depending on the size of it.
+A full bathroom removal will cost around £250 to £500, which includes gutting and waste disposal.